• Home

 The Ultimate Guide To Michael Jordan Rookie Cards

-The love and admiration for Jordan's talents on the basketball court have also crossed over to the collectibles world.
-Today, Michael Jordan's rookie cards across the mid 1980's Fleer and Star basketball sets remain among the hottest and most valuable cards in the hobby
+Today, Michael Jordan’s rookie cards from the mid-80s Fleer and Star basketball sets remain among the hottest and most valuable cards in the hobby

 What Year Is Michael Jordan's Rookie Card?

-For years, the most commonly accepted Jordan rookie card among collectors has been the 1986 Fleer #57 Michael Jordan card.
-It had a widespread release, was issued in wax packs and produced by a major basketball card manufacturer (Fleer).
+For years, the most commonly accepted Jordan rookie card among collectors has been the 1986 Fleer Basketball #57 Michael Jordan card.

 jordan-rookie-psa-5